askaresh/avd_terraform/README.md

 | `deployment_config` | Complete configuration details for the deployment | Configuration object with all settings |
 | `published_applications` | List of published apps (RemoteApp only) | Array of application details |
 | `session_host_names` | Names of deployed session host VMs | `["vm-avd-dev-01", "vm-avd-dev-02"]` |

+## Support and Documentation

+For detailed deployment instructions, troubleshooting, and advanced configuration options, see:

+- **[deployment-guide.md](deployment-guide.md)** - Comprehensive deployment guide with examples
+- **[FEATURE_SUMMARY.md](FEATURE_SUMMARY.md)** - Detailed feature documentation (being consolidated into README)

+## Contributing

+This configuration follows Microsoft best practices and Azure Cloud Adoption Framework guidelines.
+When contributing:

+1. **Maintain Microsoft-compliant naming** for all resources
+2. **Follow the existing code structure** and patterns
+3. **Add comprehensive documentation** for new features
+4. **Test with multiple deployment types** before submitting
+5. **Update example configurations** for new features

+---

+**🏆 Enterprise-Ready**: This configuration provides production-ready AVD deployments with comprehensive monitoring, scaling, and cost optimization capabilities while maintaining Microsoft Cloud Adoption Framework compliance.